Narasimhavarman I: Influence on Sri Lankan politics

-The Sinhalese prince Manavarma lived at the court of Narasimhavarman and had helped him crush his enemy Pulakeshin II.
-In return, Narasimhavarman had helped Manavarma twice with an army to invade Sri Lanka.
-The second attack was successful.
-Manavarma occupied Sri Lanka, over which he is supposed to have ruled from 691 to 726 CE.
+The Sinhalese prince Manavarman lived at the court of Narasimhavarman I and had helped him crush his enemy Pulakeshin II.
+In return, Narasimhavarman had helped Manavarman twice with an army to conquer Sri Lanka.
+The second expedition was successful.
+Manavarman conquered Sri Lanka, over which he is supposed to have ruled from 691 to 726 CE.
 The Kasakudi copper plates refer to Narasimhavarman's conquest of Sri Lanka.
 The Mahavamsa also confirms these facts.

+Cultural Impact

+The Pancha Rathas, a monolithic rock-cut temple complex and a UNESCO World Heritage Site were constructed during his reign.